 The brain and the spinal cord are protected by three layers of meninges.
 The outermost layer is referred to as dura mater, the middle layer as arachnoid mater and the inner most layer as pia mater.
 Each of these meninges are separated by a thin space.
 Subdural space is the space between the dura mater and the arachnoid mater.

 Subdural hematoma refers to clotting of blood in the subdural space which occurs usually following a head injury.
-This condition is a serious medical emergency and invariably requires immediate hospitalization.
-However, most patients with subdural hematoma make complete and quick recovery.

 Causes Of Subdural Hematoma

 In general, subdural hematoma is caused due to direct injury to the head like falling or being hit by a car, resulting in impact on the head.
+The head injury results in damage of one or more internal blood vessels in the subdural space, resulting in bleeding.

 In some cases, subdural hematoma is associated with spontaneous bleeding which may be attributed to bleeding disorders like clotting problems, hemophilia, and thrombocytopenia or may be associated with the use of certain anticoagulant medications like warfarin.